-Reteti is designed to Rescue and release orphaned and abandoned elephant calves, whilst creating much needed benefits to the local people that live alongside them.
-This is seen through the representation of the communities standing up united for wildlife, in recognition of the value that they can cultivate.
+Reteti is designed to rescue and release orphaned and abandoned elephant calves, whilst creating much needed benefits to the local people that live alongside them.
+This is seen through the representation of the communities standing up for wildlife, in recognition of the value that they can cultivate.

 ECO TOURISM &

 All Sarara initiatives strive to leave as low an environmental footprint as possible.
 We are entirely solar powered, using Tesla Powerwalls and SMA technology through a highly effective program with the GivePower foundation.
-This power has allowed for the construction of the Reteti Laboratory, which provides quick time analysis for individualized care of the Elephant orphans.
-Each room in the lodges has a solar hot water unit, and all shower and cleaning products are eco friendly and organic.
+This power has allowed for the construction of the Reteti Laboratory, which provides quick time analysis for individualized care of the elephant orphans.
+Each room has solar powered hot water units, and all shower and cleaning products are eco friendly and organic.
 We run the main kitchen on a biogas system, and manage our own organic vegetable garden.
 All waste is recycled or upcycled, and all visitors are given a complimentary steel water bottle on arrival in order to cut back on plastic.
-Wine bottles are turned into high end glasses, and plastics are converted into robust ropes and material by the Namunyak Women’s groups.
+Wine bottles are turned into high end glasses, and plastics are converted into robust ropes and material by the Namunyak women’s groups.

 The mobile Montessori program provides access to effective and relevant education to the Samburu community living within Namunyak Wildlife Conservancy, The program remains sensitive to traditions, and offer a highly effective and practical form of learning.
-The entire teacher team is from the Local community and is managed by AMI, Association Monterssori Internationale.
+The entire teaching team is from the local community and is managed by AMI, Association Monterssori Internationale.